By Ohio.org Staff

-Juneteenth – June 19 – is a day celebrating the freeing of the last slaves on American soil.
+Juneteenth – June 19 – is a day celebrating the freeing of the last enslaved people on American soil.
 Taking place every June since 1865, the holiday marks the notification of African American slaves in Texas of the Emancipation Proclamation on June 19, 1865.
-Check out these Juneteenth events and (virtual) festivals commemorating this historic day:
+Check out these Juneteenth events and festivals commemorating this historic day:

 From 12-10PM head to Mall C in Downtown Cleveland for a full day of events.
 You'll find everything from live music, food, local vendors to family-friendly fun.
 And be sure to check out Karamu House's "Freedom on Juneteenth: Songs of Liberation" performance at 6PM.

 Fun fact: Karamu House (founded in 1915) is the oldest, producing African American theatre in the US.

 Black Music: The Soundtrack of Humanity - June 19

 Join the Ohio History Connection and co-host the National Afro–American Museum & Cultural Center for "A Juneteenth Commemoration with Dr. Ted McDaniel and Dr. Mark Lomax."
 The online event from 1-2:30PM features the two performers and educators discussing Black music.
 You can purchase tickets and register for the event through the website.

 Juneteenth Celebration in Athens - June 19